LeXofLeviafan/mreframe/README.md

   or [`indentical`](docs/util.md#identical-a-b).
 * Q: I hate commas and languages that aren't syntactical supersets of JS.
 Can I still use this somehow?
   A: Well if you _absolutely must_, you can [use JSX](docs/jsx-runtime.md).
 (Note that JSX is not exatly a great match for Reagent components.)
+* Q: I want to use features of `mreframe` in multiple independent parts of my webpage; can I implement them as separate "apps"?
+  A: You can produce an isolated copy of `mreframe/re-frame` by invoking [`inNamespace`](docs/re-frame.md#inNamespace-namespace) on it.
+  (The main `mreframe` module also exposes a function by the same name; it has similar effect, but produces a "copy" of the main module.)

 # Examples